Here’s how the State Pension works and how to get the full amount

 It reduces how much you’ll need in your other pensions

-Say you’ve worked out you need £30,000 a year to live when you retire, the full State Pension means you’ll actually need to save enough to cover £20,000 a year from 67 / 68 etc. That’s a much easier (and less scary) total to target.
+Say you’ve worked out you need £30,000 a year to live when you retire, the full State Pension means you’ll only actually need to save enough to cover £18,000 a year from your State Pension Age.
+That’s a much easier (and less scary) total to target.

 You’re not automatically entitled to it

-But, you don’t automatically qualify for the SP.
-You might think it just starts when you hit State Pension age, but you’re wrong.
+But, you don’t automatically qualify for the State Pension.
+You might think it just starts when you hit the State Pension age, but you’re wrong.
 You need to make at least 10 years of National Insurance contributions to qualify.
 Less than this and you won’t get anything.

 You generally make National Insurance contributions through your pay, or you might get National Insurance credits through things like child benefit, jobseekers allowance, carers allowance and maternity leave.